 After a move to the Pacific Northwest, for the next thirty years, Char raised her family and taught writing to teenagers in public school while continuing to pursue her writing career.
 During those years, she co-wrote an historical full length musical, published her first book and numerous essays, and continued her song writing career while also volunteering as a worship leader.

-Now retired and an empty nester, Char Seawell is joined by her husband, singer/guitarist Tim Seawell, performing as Windfall, a folk music duo whose music reflects the everyday struggles and joys of ordinary people trying to make it through life with some small amount of courage and grace.
+Now retired and an empty nester, Char Seawell is joined by her husband, singer/guitarist Tim Seawell, and Deb Montgomery, vocalist, performing as Windfall, a folk music trio whose music reflects the everyday struggles and joys of ordinary people trying to make it through life with some small amount of courage and grace.
 From local coffeehouses to fundraisers and house concerts, Windfall continues to share their songs with audiences of all ages.

 Char says of her writing, “I consider myself a downloader.
 I observe the world around me, and I hear stories or see situations that move me in a deep place and songs arrive.
 I am inspired by the lives around me …by those tender moments revealed when folks encounter life’s struggles and keep going anyway."

 Their fourth album, “Prayers of the Blue and Gray” is a collection of songs written from stories that emerged during a visit to Gettysburg and other Civil War battle sites.
 “Life Happens”, released in 2015, contains songs filled with the common human stories that bring us joy, frustration, longing, and ultimately, hope.
 Four of the songs were nominated as semi-finalists in the UK Songwriting Competition.
-“Best Days of My Life”, their latest album, garnered seven semi-finalist awards in the prestigious U.K. Songwriting Contest, and Char was named a semi-finalist singer/songwriter for both 2015 and 2016.
+“Best Days of My Life”, their latest album, garnered seven semi-finalist awards in the prestigious U.K. Songwriting Contest, and Char was named a semi-finalist singer/songwriter in 2015, 2016 and 2018.

 "Listening to the music of